 The benefit of a rotating work schedule is that employees have more personal time than those working a traditional schedule, allowing them to complete errands and spend time with their loved ones.

-Hardship of Unpredictable Work Schedule
+Hardship of Unpredictable Work Schedules

 Having an unpredictable work schedule can be extremely hard on employees.
 Some workplaces use something called "on-call scheduling," which is a scheduling practice that requires employees to report to work whenever they are called in.
 However, it can also leave an employee lacking a shift.
 This practice has recently come under fire from the New York attorney general.

-A part-time worker is twice as likely to have inconsistent or unpredictable hours as someone who works a full time schedule.
+A part-time worker is twice as likely to have inconsistent or unpredictable hours as someone who works a full-time schedule.
 It's very common for part-time workers to receive less than a week's notice of their upcoming work schedule.

 The Journal of Occupational and Environmental Medicine published a study that connected unpredictable work hours to negative consequences such as lowered physical and mental health and even reduced reasoning and recall skills.

 In some workplaces, differing schedules can indicate employer flexibility.
-However, this usually isn't true for part time workers with low incomes.
+However, this usually isn't true for part-time workers with low incomes.
 Some studies have found that eligibility for child-care subsidies is directly linked to how many hours a person works.

 Certain states have right-to-request laws which allow part time workers to request schedule changes.
 Other policies meant to help workers with unpredictable schedules include the ability for caregivers to request flexible schedules and for non-exempt employees to receive at least one hour's pay if they show up for a shift and then aren't needed.

-Workers with low incomes are the most likely to work irregular hours, with the most at risk being workers that make under $22,500 per year.
+Workers with low incomes are the most likely to work irregular hours, with the most at-risk being workers that make under $22,500 per year.
 Fifteen percent of employees in sales and similar professions have irregular work schedules.
 Other industries where irregular schedules are common include agriculture, business repair services, entertainment, and transportation communications.